saintybalboa/react-demo/docs/tutorial/6-storybook.md

     }
 };

-// Use the text knob to define a text input for updating the page header within Storybook export const pageContent = () => (
+// Use the text knob to define a text input for updating the page content within Storybook export const pageContent = () => (
     <PageContent>
         <p>{text('Content', 'Example page content...')}</p>